Mixed state representability of entropy-density pairs: Definition of internal energies

 \subsection{Internal Levy-Lieb functionals}

-There is a second way of defining Levy-Lieb functionals, in terms in internal quantities only, that is no external field is involved.
+There is a second way of defining Levy-Lieb functionals, in terms of internal quantities only, that is no external field is involved.
 Their definition is an application of our representability theorems.

 For $(\ro,S) \in \cI^N \times \R_+$, and $(p,S,\Nm) \in \cI\ind{gc}$ in the grand-canonical case, we define